LemonBreezes/key-chord/README.md

 - `key-chord-one-key-min-delay` (default: 0.05) - Minimum delay between two
   presses for a double-tap key-chord to be recognized.
 - `key-chord-typing-detection` (default: nil) - Try to detect when user is typing text and disable chord detection temporarily.
-Also improves `key-chord-input-method` performance while typing.
 - `key-chord-typing-speed-threshold` (default: 0.1) - Maximum delay between
   keystrokes to be considered part of typing flow.
 - `key-chord-typing-reset-delay` (default: 0.5) - Time after which to reset typing detection if no keys are pressed.
+- `key-chord-use-key-tracking` (default: t) - Track which keys are used in chords to optimize performance by avoiding unnecessary lookups.

 ## Typing Detection